 - The draft appraisal is now avaiale to view online.
 Click here and be available for comment on line

-- The appraisal will be presented to Kirklees council for adoption and to inform future planning.
+- The appraisal has been presented to Kirklees council for adoption and to inform future planning.

 - Holmfirth Conservation Group is willing to share its findings, experiences and assist other community groups engaged in Conservation Area Appraisals subject to licensing terms which can be viewed from the link at the bottom of each web page.